 It’s a tough question, and one I researched extensively for the original incarnation of this guide in 2013.
-Since that time, Comic Book Herald’s tablets for comics guide has helped thousands (#bragbrag) and even better, we’ve gotten tons of feedback from comic fans going through the same purchase decision.
+Since that time, Comic Book Herald’s readers using tablets for comics have given a ton of feedback after going through the same purchase decision.

 You’ll find all of those learnings and suggestions below.
 The answer to the right tablet for you will depend to some degree on your needs and liquidity (meaning both your access to cash and your ability to go full Hydro-Man at a moment’s notice).
 Nonetheless, I believe there’s a clear answer here to help you make an informed purchase.